khadas/khadas_docs/source/edge/BuildPackagesInDocker.md

 This guide is about how to build packages(libdrm, gstreamer, mpp, etc.) using Docker.

+{% note info Note %}
-*Note: We only use the arm64 architecture.*
+We only use the arm64 architecture.
+{% endnote %}

 # Install Docker
 Requires your Host PC to be `Ubuntu 16.04` or newer.